anpham6/squared/README.md

 @ - replace
 % - smaller

 Placing an @ symbol (@png:image/jpeg) before the mime type will remove the original file from the package.
 The % symbol (%png:image/jpeg) will choose the smaller of the two files.
-You can also use these commands in the Android framework with the setting "convertImages".
+You can also use these commands with the setting "convertImages" in the Android framework.

 ```javascript
 // NOTE: squared-apache uses TinyPNG for resizing and refitting (contain|cover|scale) and supports only PNG and JPEG. <https://tinypng.com/developers>